basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/erlang.md

 ## Certificate-based Authentication

-Using certificate-based authentication requires us to specify the location of a general CA (as with all security soruces), a username, a CA-generated cert, and a private key.
+Using certificate-based authentication requires us to specify the location of a general CA (as with all security sources), a username, a CA-generated cert, and a private key.
 We'll assume that all certs are stored in `/ssl_dir`, as in the previous examples.